 The metrics you choose to measure will depend on the nature of your business, its size, and its structure.
 If you're a small company with few staff, a measure of general retention should suffice.
-If you're a more complex organisation, you'll find increased benefit in looking at the finer details.
+If you're a more complex organization, you'll find increased benefits in looking at the finer details.

 Resources For A Retention Rate Formula

 The easiest way to keep track of your figures is by calculating the employee retention rate in Excel.
 To do this, simply set up two columns, one for those employed at the start of the time period, and the other for those still in employment at the end, remembering to not include any new hires here.
 Then input a formula to divide the second column by the first.

 You'll also find plenty of online retention rate calculator tools to help you assess workplace stability figures.

 This is hard to quantify.
 Most studies focus on turnover rates as opposed to retention rates, and as we've seen, the two are not necessarily the opposite of each other.

 According to the employment website Monster.com, the average employee turnover rate in the UK is 15%, though there are significant distinctions between industry sectors.
 As a sweeping generalization, you could say a good annual retention rate was therefore somewhere around the 95% mark, but this is a very crude estimate.

 It's not so much about employee retention, or indeed employee turnover rate benchmark, but what your figures mean to your organization.
 These statistics only give you surface data, and to fully understand the implications you need to look at what they equate to in terms of cost, productivity, and business performance.